Pteratato/Oasis/Oasis_CH04.md

 Supplication.

-“Hey, Janus,” he directed to his traveling companion, “you sure we didn’t pass the damn thing?”
+“Hey, Jakim,” he directed to his traveling companion, “you sure we didn’t pass the damn thing?”

 The lesser therianthrope cast a glance towards the Wall, his coyote ears pricking forward to pick up any sounds.
 His olive skin was beaded with sweat and his dreadlocks were tied back, but neither offered much reprieve from the autumn sun mercilessly beating down.